CriselPy/Final_Project_Advanced_SQL_Techniques/README.md

     START TRANSACTION;  -- Start a transaction

-    -- Conditional update for Leaders_Icon based on the score IF in_Leader_Score >= 0 AND in_Leader_Score <= 19 THEN
+    -- Conditional to update the Leaders_Icon field based on the score IF in_Leader_Score >= 0 AND in_Leader_Score <= 19 THEN
         UPDATE chicago_public_schools
         SET Leaders_Icon = 'Very weak'